EXCURSIONS AND OTHER SCHOOL ACTIVITIES IN TASMANIAN GOVERNMENT SCHOOLS

 What more do you need to know about excursions?

 - Notice of excursions will be provided in a variety of ways e.g. school newsletter, school Facebook.

-- Adults, including parents, carers and volunteers who go with students on excursions will have good character checks where required in accordance with departmental policy.
+- Adults, including parents, carers and volunteers who go with students on excursions will have Working with Vulnerable People checks where required in accordance with Departmental policy.

 Where can I get more information?

 Talk to your child’s teacher or principal.

 Download the Print version of brochure (PDF, 560KB)